ARTICLE

 VII.
 Hexagrams of the Empty

 One of the compasses displayed at the beginning of the article holds within 72 divisions, although only 60 of them are marked with inscriptions.
 They form 12 groups of 5 segments each, and each group belongs to a zodiacal Chinese sign.
-The ring displays 60-year cycles for each one of them, after which a specific sign - element combination is always repeated, for instance: Metal Rat ruled years 1900 - 1960 - 2020, and will come back just in 2080.
+The ring displays 60-year cycles for each one of them, after which a specific sign-element combination is always repeated, for example: Metal Rat ruled the years 1900, 1960 and 2020, and will come back just in 2080.

-The image in detail indicates the immediate previous interval to Monkey's cycle (Metal), a sign of great active energy and dominating force (it begins under Tui Lake ☱, metal).
+The indicated area represents the immediate previous interval to Monkey's cycle (Metal), a sign of great active energy and dominating force (it begins under the influence of Tui Lake ☱, metal).
 During the cycle, it expresses an increasing restlessness, taken actions and struggles (it ends under Li Flame ☲, fire).

-Every marking indicates a year ruled by the sign, the first inscription always corresponding to the characteristic element of it.
-The second inscription indicates the following year ruled by the same sign, after 12 years (one cycle of Jupiter), although expressing the element that creates a productive cycle with the previous one.
+Every marking indicates a year ruled by the sign, and the first inscription always corresponds to the characteristic element of it.
+The second inscription indicates the following year ruled by the same sign, after 12 years (one cycle of Jupiter), although expressing the following element inside of a productive cycle.

 • 1 rank = 3 years of a same sign